|Skip to main contents|

 After a single series of treatments, the hairs are usually reduced in amount and thickness for a very long period of time.
 However, they may not be completely gone.
 To keep an area completely free from hair, further sessions are always required.
 These further treatments may eventually be required only at yearly intervals, or even less frequently.
 This depends on the area being treated as well as the individual, as each person's circumstances will vary.

 Any area of the body can be treated except around the eyes.
-The most common areas requested to be treated by laser are the face, upper lip, neck, chest, nipple, underarms, back, abdomen, bikini line, and legs.
+The most common areas treated by laser are the face, upper lip, neck, chest, nipple, underarms, back, abdomen, bikini line, and legs.

 Laser treatment of the bikini area has 2 significant benefits: first, it is a very cost-effective way to reduce or eliminate unwanted hairs; and secondly, it reduces or eliminates folliculitis.
 The bikini area is a common location for folliculitis, which is an inflammation or infection of the hair follicle.
 Patients with folliculitis will experience itchy and painful lesions, and often notice a hyperpigmentation and darkening of the skin as a result of the inflammation.
 By using lasers on the bikini line, the side result is that folliculitis is also often reduced or eradicated.